Wednesday 2 January 2019

 Half term has met Spring fever and we are clearing out and sprucing up with avengeance.
 A seemingly endless array of outgrown, sometimes never worn, teenage clobber is tempting buyers on Ebay.
 Kitchen and lounge cupboards have been ruthlessly cleared and we have made several satisfied trips to the Charity Shop and the tip.
 But best of all, decorators are in my house…

 Three years ago, I did naively take on the task of decorating all three of the kids’ bedrooms myself.
 It was a week of untold misery, chaos, back pain and as, one by one, my initially enthusiatic trio of helpers trickled away, isolation from the world.
 I got paint on the carpet, on the furniture, on the bed sheets and I swear some of it is still in my hair.
 ‘Never again!’
 I vowed by the end and have been saving up, since that day, to get other rooms done by a professional.
 That day has arrived and it’s a whole new world.
 I sit sipping coffee, taking a breather from our Spring clean fest, whilst Soft Taupe brings warmth to my lounge and Goose Down’ grey, adds pazzazz to the kitchen.
 I have nodded sagely and I hope convincingly, as the the decorators have talked a new language of ‘filling cracks and holes’, ’emulsion’ and ‘primer’.
 I have certainly made them plentiful cups of coffee and think that tomorrow my gratitude will extend to a plate of biscuits too!

-But that can wait for tomorrow because tonight I am out exploring some of the newest bars in our corner of the North West.
+But that can wait for tomorrow because tonight I am out with a friend exploring some of the newest bars in our corner of the North West.
 Which means, even though there’s no paint under my nails, I better start getting myself spruced up…

 Some days are an up-hill struggle…